(Un)fair devices: Moving beyond AI accuracy in personal sensing: Methodology

 \subsection{Positionality Statement}

-Understanding researcher positionality is essential to demystifying our lens on data collection and analysis~\cite{frluckaj2022gender, havens2020situated}.
-We situate this review paper in a Western country (REDACTED FOR REVIEW) in the 21\textsuperscript{st} century, writing as authors who primarily work as academic and industry researchers.
-We identify as two females and four males, and our shared backgrounds include HCI, ML, and ubiquitous computing.
+Understanding researcher positionality is essential to shed light on our perspective on data collection and analysis~\cite{frluckaj2022gender, havens2020situated}.
+We situate this review paper in a Western country in the 21\textsuperscript{st} century, writing as authors who primarily work as academic and industry researchers in the technology sector.
+We identify as two female and four male authors, and our shared backgrounds include mobile, wearable, interactive and ubiquitous computing, human-computer interaction, and machine learning and artificial intelligence.